andlo/mycroft-skills-list-gitbook/skills/skill-joke.MycroftAI.md

 > Make me laugh.
 > Tell me a joke.
 > Tell me a Chuck Norris joke.
-> I want to hear a raunchy joke.
 > How about a neutral joke.

 ## Installation: